-The property is also developped by the activities of Le Nichoir, a wild bird rehabilitation centre.
+The property is also developed by the activities of Le Nichoir, a wild bird rehabilitation centre.
 Le Nichoir provides proper care and treatment for injured or orphaned wild birds and releases them back into their natural habitat.
 More than 1,600 birds are admitted to the centre and cared for each year.
 Educational programs, family activities and public events are organized all year long.

 See below for directions: